DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 ### Laser Cutting Appointments
 Students are required to be finished cutting and cleaning up by the end of their appointment time.
 The more a student prepares before their appointment, the more time can be spent laser cutting during their appointment.

+_All appointment guidelines are on the [Appointments and File Submissions](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/SubmissionGuide/) page_

 _We recommend all students to use the laser Cutting Template on the [Templates / Tutorials Page](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/) when prepping for laser appointments._

 **Appointment Sign-Ups**

-* Booking a Laser Cutting Appointment books a laser cutter for 25 minutes
+* Appointments are 25 minutes long

-* Appointments open 7 days beforehand
+* Sign-ups open 7 days beforehand

 * Students can book up to 3 laser appointments per week
   * Students signing up for more than 3 laser appointments at once will have all extra appointments cancelled